Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

     SSLServerSocket serverSocket = (SSLServerSocket) factory.createServerSocket(8765);
 ```

-Note if you want to use a Azure managed identity you would only pass the value
+Note if you want to use Azure managed identity, you should set the value
-of the `azure.keyvault.uri` and the rest of the parameters would be `null`.
+of `azure.keyvault.uri`, and the rest of the parameters would be `null`.

 ## Client side SSL